PPE washing and drying station Lassa ward Owo

 ISARIC and the Nigeria Centre for Disease Control have established a consultation group to develop the framework for a Phase III clinical trial design in preparation for future Lassa Fever clinical studies.
 This framework will be developed to ensure future studies can work within a standardised structure to facilitate the adoption of consistent trial methodologies and the generation of comparable results.

-Following this first meeting, a systematic review was conducted to describe the clinical characteristics of Lassa fever from presentation and throughout treatment and to identify patient outcomes and outcome measures that have historically been reported in publications of Lassa studies.
-These findings would form the basis of the consultation and serve as the first step in identifying key features of Lassa fever and Lassa fever clinical studies that will later contribute to the framework.
+Following this first meeting, a systematic review was conducted to describe the clinical characteristics of Lassa fever from presentation and throughout treatment, identifying patient outcomes and outcome measures historically reported in publications of Lassa studies.
+These findings would form the basis of the consultation and serve as the first step in identifying key features of Lassa fever and its clinical studies that will later contribute to the framework.

 The framework is expected to be formed of four primary outputs: